I've been on a couple of long-haul flights recently, and after years of travel, I think I finally, finally, have my long-haul skincare routine nailed.

 Bolster the skin around the eyes with this cooling gel that soothes and de-puffs.

 This is definitely not the cheapest face mist on the market, but it delivers a silky fine veil of mist across the face that drives the brand's cult miracle broth deep down into the skin.
 It keeps skin totally hydrated and prevents that tight feeling.

 It's a fool's game to step on a flight without a lip balm.
-This Givenchy one is packed with moisturising shea, the rosy colour adapts to suit you and it leaves skin looking subtly plump.
+This Givenchy one is packed with moisturizing shea, the rosy color adapts to suit you and it leaves skin looking subtly plump.
 Plus, the packaging is so incredibly chic.

 I'll then slather some of this essence onto my skin, it's nice and hydrating and is rich in antioxidants—ideal if you're headed to a polluted city.